 If my managed service provider is HITRUST certified, does that mean they can also meet my HIPAA requirements?

 Remember, there is no such thing as a HIPAA certification.
 However, a third-party HIPAA audit is an important validation when choosing an MSP.
-That said, the HITRUST assessment is more stringent and specific, so generally speaking, it offers greater reassurance that your data will be in good hands.
+That said, the HITRUST assessment is more stringent, specific, and offers greater reassurance that your data will be in good hands.

 Fast Track to Securing Your Data

 Validating your security approach and processes through HITRUST is cumbersome.
 If it seems like more effort than your organization has the time for, I can’t say I blame you.
 When we first contracted with a HITRUST assessor, we had already passed audits for several other regulations and standards, such as GDPR, PCI, SOC 2, FISMA, HIPAA, etc. Nevertheless, the HITRUST assessment process was still grueling.
 I can only imagine how challenging it would be for an IT department that is spread thin, as so many are.

 Reach out to one of our solutions architects to discuss your organization’s compliance requirements.
 If you don’t have the bandwidth to go through the HITRUST certification process or even engage an independent HIPAA auditor, you probably don’t have the bandwidth to manage your data in-house.
 We can help you build a comprehensive plan for safely migrating your X86 or IBM workloads to either a private cloud hosted in one of our certified data centers or to AWS, Azure, or GCP.
 A secure environment, combined with the rights services and tools, can help you achieve your compliance and security goals.
-To discuss your organization’s compliance requirements, reach out to one of our solutions architects here.